This question comes from Veronica of Commerce, MI, who writes:

 First, there is not a week that goes by that I don’t get a call regarding a matter concerning real estate fraud.
 Real estate fraud affects all areas of real estate.
 Fraud is the intentional misrepresentation or concealment of important facts that cause another person to rely on them to their detriment.
 There is mortgage fraud, deed fraud, realtor fraud, seller fraud, and yes, builder fraud.

 Here’s the thing.
-I don’t believe from your fact narrative at this time that you’ve been defrauded however, the affidavits themselves are troubling.
-What I do believe however, is that you should be very upset with the surprise $80,000 bump into the construction cost of your home.
+I don’t believe from your fact narrative at this time that you’ve been defrauded; however, the affidavits themselves are troubling.
+What I do believe, however, is that you should be very upset with the surprise $80,000 bump in the construction cost of your home.

 Examine Document Terms and Provisions

-There’s something seriously wrong with the provisions in your Builders Agreement and the first question I would want to know is what are the terms in the agreement that relate to change orders.
-What are the provisions in the agreement that relate to budgetary items.
-How did your lender approve your mortgage loan.
-Where is the appraised value of the home at time of completion. .
-How was the loan underwritten.
+There’s something seriously wrong with the provisions in your Builders Agreement, and the first question I would want to know is, what are the terms in the agreement that relate to change orders?
+What are the provisions in the agreement that relate to budgetary items?
+How did your lender approve your mortgage loan?
+What is the appraised value of the home at the time of completion?
+How was the loan underwritten?

 Lender Supervision